matter-labs/tutorials/TUTORIAL.md

 Error: transaction failed...
 ```

-Then, it's recommended to rerun the code with a different ETH amount that doesn't exceed the limit, say "0.0049", to see if the SpendLimit contract doesn't refuse the amount less than the limit.
+After the error, we can rerun the code with a different ETH amount that doesn't exceed the limit, say "0.0049", to see if the `SpendLimit` contract doesn't refuse the amount lower than the limit.

 If the transaction succeeds, the output would be like the following: